 Given the vast range of skills and other competencies which can be developed in people it is useful for some sort of prioritising to take place so that training focuses on the areas which will yield best benefit, in other words, return on investment (typically in terms of organisational performance, although the needs of teams and individuals can also be very significant in prioritising training and development, depending on the situation).

 In addition to the skill-sets and training needs analysis tools on this website, here are three other examples of methods for prioritising training:

-Essential/Desirable - simply and quickly define each activity (skill, competency, whatever) according to whether it is essentialor desirable for the job purpose and organizational performance.
-Training priority is obviously given to developing essentialcompetencies.
+Essential/Desirable - simply and quickly define each activity (skill, competency, whatever) according to whether it is essential or desirable for the job purpose and organisational performance.
+Training priority is obviously given to developing essential competencies.

-Importance/Competency matrix - the highest training priorities are obviously the activities (skills, competencies, whatever) which are high importance (of task to organizational performance) and low competence (of trainee skill level).
+Importance/Competency matrix - the highest training priorities are obviously the activities (skills, competencies, whatever) which are high importance (of task to organisational performance) and low competence (of trainee skill level).

 |high importance and low competence = high training priority||high importance and high competence = low training priority|

 |low importance and low competence = low training priority||low importance and high competence = zero training priority|